Deeksha1703/Deeksha1703/README.md

 ### Hi there 👋

 ## :woman_technologist: About me
-:woman_student: I am a 2nd Year Software Engineering student at Monash University
+:woman_student: I'm a 2nd Year Software Engineering student at Monash University

 🌱 I’m looking for an Internship in Product Management or Data Analytics